decc/times-wiring-diagram/README.md

     ruby update-wiring-diagram.rb <GAMS-GDX-FILE.gdx> <description>

 Where description is anything you like.
 The version of the TIMES database being tested is a good thing to say.

+## Notes

+This diagram only includes commodities whose unit is PJ.

+This dagram combines processes and commodities whose name only differs by a number at the end.

 ## Hacking